-The Company's presentation currency is the US dollar.
-The functional currency of the Company's self-sustaining foreign subsidiaries, Wi2Wi Inc. and Wi2Wi LLC, are their local currency of US dollars.
-The functional currency of WI2WI (India) PRIVATE LIMITED foreign subsidiary is its local currency of Rupees.
+The Company's presentation currency is the USD, being the currency in which revenue is generated and significant business activities are conducted.
+The functional currency of each of Wi2Wi Inc. and Wi2Wi LLC, is their local currency of USD.
+The functional currency of Wi2Wi (India) PRIVATE LIMITED is its local currency of Rupees.
 The functional currency of Wi2Wi Corporation is its local currency of Canadian dollars.

-Foreign currency translation, transactions in other than the functional currency material impact on the Company's consolidated financial position and profit or loss.
+Foreign currency translation, transactions in other than the functional currency